LEONA LEWIS

 It was reported on 31 October 2007 that management company UEG Music is planning to release an album of twelve songs recorded by Lewis before her time on The X Factor, shortly after the release of Spirit, called The Best Kept Secret.
 This is because the management company claims that there are studio costs that remain unpaid, and Sony and Lewis's father have both refused to buy the rights to the album.
 Simon Cowell is reportedly angered by this, saying that the company do not have the rights to release the songs, and that he will attempt to block the album from being released.

-Lewis now lives in Hackney and has been with her boyfriend Lou Al-Chamaa, an electrician, since she was seventeen.
-Lewis and Al-Chamaa have known each other since Lewis was nine years old and they grew up on the same street.
-They are reported to have exchanged commitment rings and rented a £120,000 flat together in North London.
-Lewis has stated that she wants to marry Al-Chamaa in the future
+Lewis lives in Hackney.
+She lived with her boyfriend Lou Al-Chamaa (since age 17), a former electrician turned A&R scout for Sony records, until their split in June 2010.
+Lewis and Al-Chamaa knew each other since she was approximately ten years old - they grew up on the same street.
+They were reported to have exchanged commitment rings and rented a £120,000 flat together in North London.
+Lewis had stated that she wanted to marry Al-Chamaa in the future

 Although her big passion is singing, Lewis is also a keen dancer and actress, and can play the piano and guitar.
 She also has a pet Rottweiler named Rome.